ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 2. Records that do not start with a "v" tag that identifies the current version of DMARC are discarded.
-If multiple DMARC Policy Records are returned, they are all discarded.
+If multiple DMARC Policy Records are returned for a single target, they are all discarded.
 If a single record remains and it contains a "psd=n" or "psd=y" tag, stop.

 3. Break the subject DNS domain name into a set of ordered labels.
 Assign the count of labels to "x", and number the labels from right to left; e.g.,